Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Open-ended algorithmic tasks two types of creativity

 \subsection{The basic setting and notations}

 In all our tasks, we assume the standard generative model setting: the model must learn an underlying distribution $\distr$ through a training set $\trainset$ of $m$ independent samples $\seq_i \sim \distr$.
-The distribution is over a space $\vocab^\seqlen$ of $\seqlen$-length strings.
+The distribution is over a space $\vocab^\seqlen$ of $\seqlen$-length strings composed of tokens from the vocabulary $\vocab$.
 The tasks are open-ended in that there is no one correct answer at test-time.
 The goal \textit{is} to produce a random string from $\distr$, much like responding to the query \texttt{Design a high-school word problem}.
+We hope that this setup loosely resembles pretraining for language or in applications like drug discovery or protein \citep{protein21meier, madani23protein,denovo23watson} and genome modeling \citep{rives21genome, nguyen24sequence}, where the model is trained on a set of varied example sequences, and is later used to produce novel outputs during inference.

 \textbf{Coherence:} Each task is defined by a boolean coherence function $\coherence: \vocab^{\seqlen} \mapsto \{\true , \false \}$ which is true only on the support i.e., $\support(\distr) = \{ \seq \in \vocab^\seqlen | \; \coherence(\seq) \}$.
 The exact form of $\coherence$ will be defined in each algorithmic task but broadly, we are interested in scenarios where determining coherence requires a global understanding of the whole string.
 This is inspired by the fact that a wordplay must have a preplanned punchline connecting what comes before, or a word problem must be solvable.
 We can think of $\distr$ to be a simple uniform distribution over all coherent strings.